The Era of Unlimited Extra Innings - A Culture of Playing Until Resolution

 Books about the history of baseball rules are also helpful

-Under current NPB rules, extra innings are limited to 12, with games tied after 12 innings declared draws.
+Under NPB rules as of 2024, extra innings are limited to 12, with games tied after 12 innings declared draws.
 This system effectively sets an upper limit on game time, contributing to player health protection and stadium operation efficiency.
 Meanwhile, MLB's tiebreaker system introduced in 2020, which places a runner on second base at the start of extra innings, has become a topic of discussion in NPB as well.
 The tiebreaker system promotes early resolution of extra innings and suppresses the occurrence of ties.
 However, criticism that artificially placing runners contradicts baseball's essence remains strong.
 International competitions such as the WBC and Olympics have adopted tiebreaker rules, and NPB needs to consider consistency with international rules.
-The nature of the tie system is a theme that will continue to be debated between baseball tradition and modern operational demands.
+The nature of the tie system is a theme that will continue to be debated between baseball tradition and 2020s-era operational demands.